Sulgen railway station

 Sulgen railway station (Bahnhof Sulgen) is a railway station in Sulgen, in the Swiss canton of Thurgau.
 It is an intermediate stop on the Winterthur–Romanshorn line and the northern terminus of the Sulgen–Gossau line.

+Layout

+Sulgen has two platforms serving three tracks, numbered 1–3.
+The platform nearest the station building (Hausperron) is 120 m long.
+Across from it is a 324 m island platform with two tracks.

 Services

-Sulgen is served by the S5 and S10 of the St. Gallen S-Bahn:
+As of the December 2023 timetable change the following services stop at Sulgen: